andela-fomokaro/Inverted-Index-Project/README.md

 Upload JSON files containing an array of object literals like the example below:

 [{
-  "title": "The Sugar Girl",
-  "text": "Ralia is lost in the forest and the whole village is in search for her, an innocent witch also accused" }]
+  "title": "Alice is a girl",
+  "text": "Alice went to school and never returned"
+}]
 Click on Create Index button after uploading and you will see a table containing mapped words and their document location Use the search bar on the right side of the app display layout to perform search operations.